mirage/mirage-decks/slides/osio2014/content.md

   - Such a module is called a __functor__ in ML
   - Functors are a type-safe version of C++ templates.

+- Example: for the TCPv4 module type, we can have a direct OCaml TCP/IP or a standard kernel socket.

 ## Example: Website